mstgnz/multi-wordle/README.md

 ### Features
 - [x] There will be rooms for two people.
 - [x] If there's only one person in the room, it's a single game.
 He can play alone.
-- [ ] At the beginning of the game, the number of words to be played with the language option and word lengths can be set.
+- [x] At the beginning of the game, the number of words to be played with the language option and word lengths can be set.
 - [ ] 5 points for finding the correct letter in the word.
-- [ ] 2 points for finding the letter in the word but misplacing it.
+- [ ] 3 points for finding the letter in the word but misplacing it.
-- [ ] If a player finds the letter in the word and the location is wrong and the next player sees the letter and locates it correctly, then 3 points from 5-2.
+- [ ] If a player finds the letter in the word and the location is wrong and the next player sees the letter and locates it correctly, then 2 points from 5-3.
 - [ ] if there is no letter in the word, no penalty for the first use but -1 point for the second use.
-- [ ] If the player whose turn it is does not answer within 10 seconds, it passes to the next player. -5 points penalty for repetition.
+- [ ] If the player whose turn it doesn't answer within 10 seconds, it passes to the next player. -5 points penalty for repetition.
 - [ ] if a word that is not in the language used is used -2 points, if the same word is used again -4 points. (control with an api service) or there can be defined word sets.
 I haven't decided yet.

 ## Getting Started